Sangye21/webdev24-final-project-/readme.md

 ## API - football-data

-The API key used for this project is located in the index.js file under the variable: const API_KEY = '9506b895a12d4004ad68580ccfdb70cf';
+The API used for this project is: https://www.football-data.org/ The API key used for this project is located in the index.js file under the variable: const API_KEY = '9506b895a12d4004ad68580ccfdb70cf';

 You can also obtain a free API key from football-data.org by making an account and replace the placeholder YOUR_API_KEY_HERE in the index.js file with your actual API key.